bnomei/kirby-nitro/README.md

 ## Using the Cache

-You can use the single-file-based cache of nitro to store your own key-value pairs, just like with a regular cache in Kirby.
-Since the Nitro cache is fully loaded with every request I would not advise to store too many big chunks of data (like HTML output).
+You can use the single-file-based cache of Nitro to store your own key-value pairs, just like with a regular cache in Kirby.

 ```php
 nitro()->cache()->set('mykey', 'value');